Highlight: The Ioniq is available in three variations: a hybrid, a plug-in hybrid and an all-electric vehicle.

 Standard Equipment (Limited): 17-inch wheels; a rearview camera; an electronic blind spot detection system; a lane change assist system; a power sunroof; a keyless entry system; a keyless ignition starter system; leather seats; rear seat center armrest; an automatic temperature control system; and heated front seats

-Options On Test Vehicle: an automatic emergency braking system; a lane keep assist system; a radar activated cruise control system; rear parking sensors; a navigation system with an 8-inch touchscreen display; an 8-speaker Infinity sound system; a wireless charging system; memory setting driver’s seat; Blue Link Guidance package; and carpeted floor mats
+Options On Test Vehicle: cornering headlights; rear parking sensors; a navigation system; an 8-speaker Infinity audio system, a wireless charging pad; memory setting for power driver’s seat; a cargo cover; floor console mounted rear vents; Blue link guidance package and carpeted floor mats

 Other Trim Levels: